runthings-dev/Secrets-WordPress/readme.txt

 = 1.4.0 =
 This update includes new developer tooling scripts and replaces po and mo files with a pot file.
 Please update to ensure continued compatibility and take advantage of the new features.

-= 1.3.0 =
-Updated author meta field, cron schedule, and various template versions.
-Enhancements to the secret-created and view-secret templates, timezone handling, and added new features.
-Update for better security and new functionalities.

-= 1.2.0 =
-Implemented optional rate limiting, improved internationalization, added new date formatting options, and template version checks.
-Important security fixes and performance improvements.

-= 1.1.0 =
-Added tooltips on copy to clipboard buttons.
-A minor update focusing on enhancing user experience.

-= 1.0.0 =
-Initial public release.
-Includes basic functionality for secure sharing of secrets with time-limited URLs.

 == Changelog ==

 = 1.6.0 - 9th July 2024 =